graphprotocol/everest/contracts/audit/Everest_Initial_Report_Response.md

   - votingPeriodDuration
   - challengeDeposit
   - applicationFee
+- We put in a pause for challenges so that the upgrade process can go smoother.
+We realized that a challenge would get in a stuck state from the migration, if it was existing.
+This was, we can ensure the data does not get corrupted.

 ## QSP-2 didAddress is undefined for the mainnet deployment
 This was found after the commit hash we gave to Quantstamp to review, so it is already fixed.